The Double Play Potential of Pre-1965 U.S. Silver Coins

 When premiums on a particular product such as 90% silver coins soar, arbitrage opportunities open up to holders who don’t want to lose their silver position.
 For example, they might be able to switch a 90% silver bag for rolls of silver rounds and end up with more ounces of silver.
 Obviously, for this trade to be a net gain, the premium differential has to be large enough to more than cover all transaction costs.

 At present, the best opportunity in 90% silver is to be a buyer.
 That’s because premiums now sit at historically low levels.
-In quantities of a half bag or larger, junk silver can be had for under $1/oz over spot prices!
+In quantities of a half bag or larger, buy junk silver for under $1/oz over spot prices!

 Buying Pre-1965 Silver Right Now Offers Downside Protection and Potential Upside Profit